thanhtran1965/DrillFailureDetection_SciRep2022/README.md

 - Run ```ResultAnalysis.ipynb``` to show confusion matrix and classification report (if any).

 ### Note: To reproduce the experiment and result for the original dataset, please change the dataset directory!
+You can also clone the same code from my co-author's Github https://github.com/nhattruongpham/DSFD

 ## Citation
 If you use this code or part of it, please cite the following paper: